wdtinc/skywise-platform-py/docs/source/products.rst

 ------------
 Content Type
 ------------
-If you're only interested in products of a particular content type: precipitation, temperature, relative humidity, etc.
+Precipitation, temperature, and relative humidity are examples of content types.

 .. code-block:: python